Yomguithereal/colifrapy/README.md

 ---

 ###Eye Candy
-Colifrapy comes with visual alternatives (two for the moment, but more will come).
+Colifrapy logged messages come with visual alternatives.
 They are called 'flavors' and can be set in the Logger's settings.

+Colors are enabled by default, even if I cannot show them there.

 ####Title Flavors: